 New Newsletter Format

-At Real Investment Advice, we are consistently trying to improve the quality of our content to keep you informed on what is happening with your money, our portfolios, and the world between us.
-In that process, we are implementing some of the many suggestions we have received in this week’s newsletter.
+We are always trying to improve the quality of our content to keep you informed on what is happening with your money, our portfolios, and the world between us.

 - A couple of weeks ago we introduced a new Financial Planning Corner to assist with some of the questions faced by individuals approaching, or in, retirement.